 There is measurable long term compression on EVA midsole with use that doesn’t rebound.
 My current shoe started out at 30 mm stack height in the heel.
 It now measures 25 mm after 1,100 miles.

 I’d agree here.
 My understanding is that EVA foam is composed of little sealed bubbles of air.
 I might be wrong, but for rebound to occur the bubbles would have to be porous.
 Like a sponge sucking water back up after compressing.
 If they were porous the cushioning would be lousy, as running with a sponge attached to your feet would feel.
 Compression sets over time take place because the bubbles burst and air escapes, and they don’t refill.
-Here’s a good article on this: http://anathletesbody.com/2011/05/16/do-shoes-have-feelings/
+Here’s a good article on this: link to anathletesbody.com

 And, what does it mean by week-to-week absolute change in running distance?
 Does that mean runs of 3, 4, 5 one week and 7, 2, 3 the next?
 Seems like that also adds another injury prevention variable.